 When sales and marketing teams work cohesively together, the cost of acquiring new customers can be lower.
-Not only can inbound marketing generate more leads for the sales team than traditional paid marketing, but those leads can convert to customers at a higher rate.
-According to HubSpot’s State of Inbound Marketing report, 54% more leads are generated by inbound tactics than traditional paid marketing and 42.2% of companies using inbound methodology increase their lead-to-sales conversion rate.
+Not only can inbound marketing generate more leads for the sales team than traditional paid marketing, but those leads can also convert to customers at a higher rate.
+According to HubSpot’s State of Inbound Marketing report, 54 percent more leads are generated by inbound tactics than traditional paid marketing and 42.2 percent of companies using inbound methodology increase their lead-to-sales conversion rate.

 Customer Lifetime Value

 Annual Amount Spent by Customer x Expected Life of Customer

 The goal of inbound marketing is not only to attract and convert customers, but to delight them as well.
 So, again, think long-term.
 It costs money to attract and convert visitors into leads and nurture those leads into sales, but consider the lifetime value of a happy, raving customer.
 If your company has a high customer retention rate and you’re in an industry where customer referrals carry a lot of weight, it pays to build trust and a relationship with new customers as you acquire them—which is precisely what inbound marketing does.